Do you want to know or see what artificial intelligence is like?

-- YouTube uses AI to recommend personalized contents: This is one of my most favorite thing about YouTube, one of the reasons why I fell in love with YouTube.
+- YouTube uses AI to recommend personalized content: This is one of my favorite things about YouTube, and one of the reasons why I fell in love with YouTube.
 Anytime I open “My YouTube Feed” it feels so much like my space (not My Space).
-And that’s because its AI algorithm are intelligent enough to know the kind of contents that interests me.
+And that’s because its AI algorithm is intelligent enough to know the kind of content that interests me.

-- YouTube deploys AI to automatically remove objectional contents: Contents that are false, deceptive, misleading, infringing upon any applicable law, fraudulent, impersonating others, adult contents and racist videos are deemed as objectional contents.
-Such contents are being detected by YouTube’s AI systems and being automatically removed.
+- YouTube deploys AI to automatically remove objectional content: Contents that are false, deceptive, misleading, infringing upon any applicable law, fraudulent, impersonating others, adult content, and racist videos are deemed as objectional content.
+Such content is being detected by YouTube’s AI systems and being automatically removed.

-- YouTube uses AI to power its search engine: Using AI algorithms, YouTube is able to provide users with results that they would otherwise preferred whenever they use the YouTube Search feature.
-This also includes offering the best possible results that answers the users queries based on their intention.
+- YouTube uses AI to power its search engine: Using AI algorithms, YouTube is able to provide users with results that they would otherwise prefer whenever they use the YouTube Search feature.
+This also includes offering the best possible results that answer the users’ queries based on their intention.

-There are so many other ways YouTube uses Artificial Intelligence to better its platform and the results speaks for themselves.
+There are so many other ways YouTube uses Artificial Intelligence to better its platform and the results speak for themselves.

 Facebook needs no introduction as a social media.
 The number of active users of Facebook hit an all-time high of 2.45 billion in one month (that’s about 32% of the world’s population).